 What will the plot be of Peaky Blinders season six?

-Who’s to say?
-When we left things, Michael had his offer to hand the running of the opium business over to ‘the new generation’ angrily shot down by Tommy, Alfie Solomons turned out to be alive, and the Shelby’s plot to plot to assassinate Mosley was foiled – pushing Tommy over the edge.
+When we left things at the end of season five, Michael had his offer to hand the running of the opium business over to ‘the new generation’ angrily shot down by Tommy, Alfie Solomons turned out to be alive, and the Shelby’s plot to plot to assassinate Mosley was foiled – pushing Tommy over the edge.

 “[Season five] is about the rise of fascism, nationalism and racism in the ‘30s – and there are huge parallels with what’s happening in the world now.
 I wanted to make that a major theme of series five and the next series, because we go on into the ‘30s,” creator Steven Knight told NME.
 “I just want to explore the appeal of these simple ideas of nationalism that Mosley represented.
 That’s why we got Sam Claflin because we wanted someone who was really appealing and really attractive.

 “The last time this happened, nine years later there was World War Two.
 It has consequences.”

 Knight confirmed that the next season will see Tommy will remain an MP, but that the political tension will only worsen as time goes on.